lithdew/quickjs/README.md

 Go bindings to [QuickJS](https://bellard.org/quickjs/): a fast, small, and embeddable [ES2020](https://tc39.github.io/ecma262/) JavaScript interpreter.

-These bindings are WIP and do not match full parity with QuickJS' API, though expose just enough features to be usable.
+These bindings are a WIP and do not match full parity with QuickJS' API, though expose just enough features to be usable.
 The version of QuickJS that these bindings bind to may be located [here](version.h).

+These bindings have been tested to cross-compile and run successfully on Linux, Windows, and Mac using gcc-7 and mingw32 without any addtional compiler or linker flags.

 ## Usage